 The value for duty

 The import of goods from third countries into the EU gives rise to the payment of customs duties and taxes.
 These are calculated on the value of the imported goods by applying different percentages.
+The freight rate for transporting goods between China and Europe may vary depending on various factors.

 The value for duty